vanillaforums/community/README.md

 ## Repo Tour

--   `themes/open-vf-com` is our current, new theme.
+-   `themes/open-vf-com` is our current theme.
--   `themes/vforg` is the old, original theme.

 ## License